hwayne/learntla-v2/docs/topics/cli.rst

 Now that we know how to run a config file, let's get back to the TLC options.
 You can read all of them with ``java -jar tla2tools.jar -help`` (*not* ``-h``), or by reading them `here <https://lamport.azurewebsites.net/tla/current-tools.pdf>`_ (pages 9-11).
 Most of them are self-explanatory or equivalent to toolbox options.
 See the `Toolbox topic <topic_toolbox>` for more information on how to use them.
 The main things of note are:

-.. dump:
+.. _dump:

 ``-dump file``
   Writes all of the states that TLC reached to ``file`` *in no particular order*.
 If you want to know how the states *connect* to each other, instead write

 ``-dump dot file``
   This outputs a `graphviz <https://graphviz.org/>`_ graph file instead.
-Nodes are states, edges are {{ TODO actions}}.
+Nodes are states, labelled with their variable assignments.
 TLC will *not* append the file extension to the filename; you'll have to add that yourself.

   .. note:: If your spec includes a liveness property, TLC will also write ``file_liveness``.
 This is an internal representation and `can be ignored <https://groups.google.com/g/tlaplus/c/olBAjD-9btA>`_.

   You can also write ``-dump dot,colorize file`` to color the edges based on the actions they involve and ``-dump dot,actionlabels`` to label the edges with the corresponding action.
+Both can be used together.

 ``metadir dir``
   Instead of storing the seen statespace in the same directory as the spec, TLC will instead store it in ``dir``.
 I find this useful when scripting against the CLI, as I can store the state space in a temporary directory for easier cleanup.